ashwinkumar12345/ethereum-intro/README.md

 > ## Interfacing with Ethereum

 - For Developers: web3.js
-- For Consumers: Metamask (chrome extensiomn) or Mist Browser
+- For Consumers: Metamask (chrome extension) or Mist Browser

 <a name="metamasksetup"></a>
 > ## Metamask Setup